 - Flour – cornstarch will be a great substitute for flour to thicken the mac and cheese.
 Potato starch will also work.

-- 2% milk – use any variety of milk, dairy or non dairy, for this recipe.
+- 2% milk – use any variety of dairy or non-dairy milk for this recipe.

 - Macaroni – macaroni pasta is classic but any other short pasta can be a great substitute.
 I recommend scoobi doo pasta, conchiglie, penne, farfalle or cavatappi pasta as substitutes for macaroni.

-- Medium cheddar – use cheddar cheese, double the mozzarella cheese, monterey jack or gruyere cheese are great cheese substitutes.
+- Medium cheddar – use cheddar cheese, double the mozzarella cheese, Monterey Jack or Gruyere cheese instead.

 - Mozzarella cheese – see substitution notes above.

-- Ground beef – any other ground meat or steak cuts can also be used
+- Ground beef – any other ground meat or steak cuts can be used.

 - Bacon – use turkey bacon or real bacon for this recipe